ZainabAbari/KMS-Sales-Analysis-SQL/README.md

 GROUP BY Customer_Name
 ORDER BY TotalOrders DESC;

--- 9. Most profitable consumer customer
+-- 9. Most profitable consumer customer: For corporate clients, I wanted to see who had been the most consistent over time.
+One customer stood out with frequent orders during this period, showing loyalty that can be nurtured further.
 SELECT TOP 1 Customer_Name, SUM(Profit) AS TotalProfit
 FROM KMS
 WHERE Customer_Segment = 'Consumer'
 GROUP BY Customer_Name
 ORDER BY TotalProfit DESC;

--- 10. Customers who returned items and their segments SELECT k.Customer_Name, k.Customer_Segment, s.Status, COUNT(s.Order_ID) AS No_of_Returns
+-- 10. Customers who returned items and their segments: Returns can reduce margins, so I looked at customers who return products often.
+Understanding their segments helps in managing expectations and improving satisfaction.
+SELECT k.Customer_Name, k.Customer_Segment, s.Status, COUNT(s.Order_ID) AS No_of_Returns
 FROM KMS k
 JOIN OrderStatus s ON k.Order_ID = s.Order_ID
 GROUP BY k.Customer_Name, k.Customer_Segment, s.Status
 ORDER BY COUNT(s.Order_ID) DESC;

+-- 11. Shipping cost analysis based on order priority: Finally, I checked if shipping matched order urgency.
+Surprisingly, critical orders often went by slower delivery methods, while low-priority orders used costly Express Air.
+This highlighted an area for operational improvement.
--- 11. Shipping cost analysis based on order priority SELECT Ship_Mode, Order_Priority, SUM(Shipping_Cost) AS TotalShippingCost, COUNT(Order_ID) AS No_of_Orders
+SELECT Ship_Mode, Order_Priority, SUM(Shipping_Cost) AS TotalShippingCost, COUNT(Order_ID) AS No_of_Orders
 FROM KMS
 GROUP BY Ship_Mode, Order_Priority